Domestic abuse is behaviour from a family member, partner or ex-partner. It can include:

 There are lots of charities and organisations that help both men and women get help with abuse.

-You can find out how to stay in the UK even if your visa is based on your relationship to them.
+You can find out how to stay in the UK if your visa is based on your relationship with your ex-partner.

 You must tell the Home Office as soon as you separate - explain your circumstances and that you've experienced domestic abuse.
 The Home Office might end your permission to stay as a partner, so it's important to make another application to stay as soon as possible.